Chelsea Kellogg

 My Approach to Helping

 As an emotionally focused therapist, I believe that emotion is a powerful agent of both change and connection.
 Problems tend to happen when the dominant emotional experiences that underlie experience are not fully conscious or felt.
-Change occurs when emotions are interacted with differently.
-In couples therapy, we work toward change by accessing (making explicit) the dominant emotional experiences and then creating new ways of expressing these emotional experiences to allow change to happen.
-In individual therapy, we work toward creating safe containment for your emotional world.
-My style is collaborative, empathetic, genuine, intuitive, and directive.
-A combination of attachment theory, interpersonal neurobiology, humanism, intersectional feminism, family systems, and psychodynamic theory guide my work.
-I also incorporate tools and skills from Acceptance and Commitment Therapy.
-I work best with folks who are able to be self reflective and are committed to growth and learning.
+Same goes for our thoughts.
+Change occurs when emotions and thoughts are made more fully conscious and interacted with differently.
+In couples therapy, we work toward change by accessing (making explicit) the dominant emotional experiences and then creating new ways of expressing and receiving these emotional experiences to allow change to happen.
+I integrate attachment theory, interpersonal neurobiology, humanism, somatics, experiential therapy, IFS, intersectional feminism, affirmative care, family systems theories, ACT, motivational interviewing, harm reduction, Gottman method, MBNET (Mentalization Based Narrative Exposure Therapy) and psychodynamics in my work.

 My Personal Beliefs and Interests